Thebowers89/xiavicpvp/README.md

 <p><strong>Spectators will be secondary</strong></p>
 </li>
 <li>
 <p>If specific blocks are going to be removed.
-Pay attention to the block palate of the arena.</p>
+Pay attention to the block palette of the arena.</p>
 </li>
 </ul>
 <h2 id="possible-ideas">Possible ideas</h2>